sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Windows Ranking
 ----------------------------------------

-Below is a sample workflow which contains ``Windows Ranking`` processor in Fire Insights.
-It demonstrates usage of ``Windows Ranking`` node to rank rows within a group using a windows function.
+Below is a sample workflow that contains ``Windows Ranking`` processor in Fire Insights.
+It demonstrates the usage of ``Windows Ranking`` node to rank rows within a group using a windows function.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Ranks rows within a group using a windows function using ``Windows Ranking`` node.
 *	Prints output dataset with rank value for each row computed using windows function.